NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Frost Fair Yanyuedao.md

 **Activate—Dragon Chill** `pf2:1` (manipulate)

 **Effect** Until the end of your turn, the _Frost Fair Yanyuedao_ gains the effects of a _[[Equipment/Frost (Greater)|Greater Frost]]_ rune.
-While under this effect, if you critically succeed at a Strike using this weapon against a creature who has resistance or immunity to cold, that creature must attempt a DC 31 Fortitude check save or be [[Conditions/Slowed|Slowed 1]] for 1 minute.
+While under this effect, if you critically succeed at a Strike using this weapon against a creature who has resistance or immunity to cold, that creature must attempt a DC 31 Fortitude check save or be [[Slowed|Slowed 1]] for 1 minute.

 [[Equipment Effects/Effect_ Dragon Chill|Effect: Dragon Chill]]